wloving77/dmtl4-MCS/src/introduction.md

 ![National Science Foundation Logo](./images/480px-NSF_Official_logo_Med_Res.png "National Science Foundation" =100x)

+This course was developed with support provided in part by a research grant from the National Science Foundation, #1909414, SHF: Small: Explicating and Exploiting the Physical Semantics of Code.

 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 The views expressed in this article are those of the author(s) and do not necessarily reflect the views, policies, or positions of the University of Virginia.